 The Brushy Terrain

-By then, the trail had disappeared entirely.
-But we now had an open view of the terrain.
-So it was easier to plan our route.
-Towering above the basin was the impressive north face of Del Campo Peak.
+Soln, the trail vanished.
+But we now had an open view of the basin to plan our route more efficiently.
+Meanwhile, to the south, towering above the basin, was Del Campo Peak‘s dramatic north face.

 See more trip photos here.